Uniform

 The above trainers and canvas pumps are NOT permitted.

-If you are in any doubt as to the suitability of any aspect of school uniform please contact your daughter's Head of Year for advice before purchasing.
+If you are unsure about suitability, please contact your child’s Head of Year before purchasing.

 Policy on Incorrect Uniform

-Socks/tights - these can be flesh coloured, black or grey.
-No patterned or lacy tights or socks.
-Short white, black or grey socks in the summer months are acceptable.
-Leggings or leg warmers are not permitted.
+Socks/tights - these should be flesh-coloured, black or grey.
+Patterned or lacy tights or socks are not permitted.
+Short white, black or grey socks may be worn during the summer months.
+Leggings or leg warmers are not permitted

 Coats & Jackets - need to be smart and practical.
 They should be plain with no writing or large logos.
 The following are NOT allowed and will be confiscated: